Research, Writing, and Thesis Work in Your Third Year and for Advanced Degrees

 Writing a Proposal and Outlining Your Thesis

 A research proposal clarifies your topic, explains its importance, outlines your intended methodology, and identifies key resources.
-It serves as the roadmap for your work and should be submitted early for faculty approval.
-A clear outline—usually including an introduction, literature review, methodology, analysis, and conclusion—will keep your research structured and focused.
+It serves as the roadmap for your work.
+A clear outline will keep your research structured and focused:

 Conducting Literature Research

 Effective research draws from both primary sources (Scripture, documents) and secondary literature (books, articles, commentaries).
-Use online academic databases, e-journals, free digital libraries, and Public Domain resources.
+Use online academic databases, e-journals, and digital libraries.
 When reviewing sources, evaluate their relevance, credibility, and theological alignment.
-Keep accurate records for proper citation and reference.

 Writing Clearly and Theologically